trolliama/cripto-feeling/README.md

 4. The last thing it will do is get the information about the price, market_cap and the symbol of this coin with the cryptocompare api
 ------
 ##### Observations
-- > The app will only get the first 10 coins ordered by marketcap and 100 tweets because of api limits (twitterAPI, cryptocompareAPI
+- > The app will only get the first 10 coins ordered by marketcap and 100 tweets due to api limits (twitterAPI, cryptocompareAPI
 - > This repo uses github actions to test and deploy the app (if the tests pass) on heroku
 - > I used a [react template](https://www.creative-tim.com/product/light-bootstrap-dashboard-react) by creative-time and edited it